bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 https://www.seagate.com/gb/en/support/downloads/item/central-gpl-fw-master-dl/

-It is also based on the excellent work by KL-Yang in the Seagate_central_linux (Single Disk Version) project.
+It is also based on the excellent work by KL-Yang in the Seagate_central_linux (Single Disk Version) project which focuses on compilation of a new kernel as part of installing a new operating system on the Seagate Central.

 https://github.com/KL-Yang/seagate_central_linux

-The 64K memory page size work is largely based on the work by Gregory Clement from Bootlin.
+The 64K memory page size implementation is largely based on the work by Gregory Clement from Bootlin.

 https://lwn.net/Articles/822868/